wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-ssh-from-windows.md

 [This section](#What-SSH-and-key-creation-programs-do-you-need) above listed several utilities that include an `ssh-keygen` and `openssl` for Windows.
 A couple of examples are listed below:

-###Use GitHub for Windows###
+###Use Git for Windows###

-1. Download and install GitHub for Windows from the following location: [https://git-for-windows.github.io/](https://git-for-windows.github.io/)
+1. Download and install Git for Windows from the following location: [https://git-for-windows.github.io/](https://git-for-windows.github.io/)
-2. Run Git Bash from the Start Menu > All Apps > GitHub
+2. Run Git Bash from the Start Menu > All Apps > Git Shell

 > [AZURE.NOTE] You may encounter the following error when running the `openssl` commands above: